learn-co-curriculum/navigating-with-bash-ide/README.md

 // ♥
 ```

-The first line, `[16:19:43] code` is telling us the current time, so expect that part to be different for you, and our current working directory, `code`.
-(This is different our Home directory which we'll explain later in this lesson.)
+The first line, `[16:19:43] code` is telling us the current time (so expect that part to be different for you) and our current working directory, `code`.
+(This is different than our Home directory which we'll explain later in this lesson.)

 The next line, `// ♥` is our command line prompt, where we can type instructions and commands for our computer to execute. `// ♥` is a customized prompt that you got by setting up your environment through Learn.
 To us the symbols `// ♥` remind us of the way, '//', of love, '♥'.
 That's our mantra when we're programming.
 And we think it looks pretty cool given how much time we spend in our Terminal.